NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/README.md

  - run_bmi_unit_test.py: This is a file that runs each BMI unit test to make sure that the BMI is complete and functioning as expected.
  - config.yml: This is a configuration file that the BMI reads to set inital_time (initial value of current_model_time) and all the required variables needed to drive the NextGen Forcings Engine.
  - environment.yml: Environment file with the required Python libraries needed to run the model with BMI and the NextGen Forcings Engine.
 Create the environment with this command: `conda env create -f environment.yml`, then activate it with `conda activate bmi_test`
- - slurm.job: Example Python submission script for a slurm job manager that is utilized to execute a MPI Python script (NextGen Forcings Engine) on a supercomputer.
+ - slurm.job: Example Python submission script for a slurm job manager that is utilized to execute a MPI Python script (NextGen Forcings Engine) on the NOAA RDHPCS Hera supercomputer.
  - ./NextGen_Forcings_Engine/core/: The sub-directory containing all the support Python modules required to execute the NextGen Forcings Engine driver within model.py script.
  - ./BMI_NextGen_Configs/: A sub-directory containing all the current config.yml BMI file setupts that will allow a a user to driver the NextGen BMI Forcings Engine for a gridded domain, a coastal-model unstructured mesh domain, and a NextGen hydrofabric (VPU 06) unstructured mesh domain.
  - ./NextGen_Domains/: A sub-directory that contains a sample domain geogrid file for a gridded domain, a coastal-model unstructured mesh domain, and a NextGen hydrofabric (VPU 06) unstructured mesh domain that can all be utitlized currently to regrid forcings for a Medium Range forecast simulation driver by GFS forcings.